andisfar/LaunchQtCreator/README.md

 - commands are available on the open text editor window context menu
 - commands are available on the open text editor title context menu

+### 0.0.4

+- removed -notour from LaunchQtCreator due to lack of support for this flag on linux

 -----------------------------------------------------------------------------------------------------------

 **Enjoy!**